-Dr. Cherri Trusheim (center) veterinarian and owner of Urban Animal, and her staff vet techs check on Momma, a seven year old rottweiler-shepherd mix belonging to Mary Delp (seated) at Mary's Place Guest Rooms crisis response shelter in South Lake Union.
-The vets provided check ups and medical care to homeless dogs and cats living at the shelter.
-Credit: © Karen Ducey Photography
+Dr. Cherri Trusheim (center) veterinarian and owner of Urban Animal, and her staff vet techs check on Momma at Mary's Place homeless shelter.
+Credit: © Karen Ducey Photograph

 On a quiet afternoon in downtown Seattle, an old, worn-out three-story building bursts with laughter.
 A tortoise has appeared in the hallway and children bolt out of the dining room, abandoning their dinner to come see it.